hanyoseob/matlab-DMD/README.md

 $$\vec{\mathbf{x}} = \sum_{j=1}^{n}{b_j \phi_j e^{\lambda_{j}t}}.$$

-Finally, the exact solution of the original dynamic system $f$ is fomurated by the above expression, which preserve the time dynamic of $t$.
+Finally, the exact solution of the original dynamic system $f$ is formulated by the above expression, which preserve the time dynamic of $t$.

 ---

 Now, we know that how can express the exact solution $\vec{\mathbf{x}}$ from the linear dynamical system $A$.
 However, we DO NOT know that how can express the linear dynamical system $A$.
-In here, we will show that how can the expersssion is driven.
+In here, we will show that how can the expression is driven.

 Let we can measure $\rm{x}_j = \vec{\mathbf{x}}(t_j)$ at any time point of $j$.
 We make big matrix concatenating the data from $1^{st}$ snapshot to $(m-1)^{th}$ snapshot.